alexandrainst/danlp/docs/docs/frameworks/transformers.md

 """0.0001"""
 ```

-The wrapper function for during **embeddings** of tokens or sentence can be read about in the [docs for embeddings](https://github.com/alexandrainst/danlp/blob/master/docs/docs/tasks/embeddings.md).
+The wrapper function for **embeddings** of tokens or sentences can be read about in the [docs for embeddings](../tasks/embeddings.md).

 ### Named Entity Recognition

 The BERT NER model has been finetuned on the [DaNE](../datasets.md#dane) dataset [(Hvingelby et al. 2020)](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.565.pdf).
-The tagger recognize the following tags:
+The tagger recognizes the following tags:

 - `PER`: person
 - `ORG`: organization
 - `LOC`: location

-Read more about it in the [NER docs](https://github.com/alexandrainst/danlp/blob/master/docs/docs/tasks/ner.md).
+Read more about it in the [NER docs](../tasks/ner.md).

 ### Emotion detection